nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic4.rst

 Front End
 ---------

-We have to do some modifications to the frontend.
-Let's start by opening the ``public/javascript/api.js`` file and adding the method ``API.prototype.send_message``.
+We have to do some simle modifications to the frontend.
+Let's start by opening the ``public/javascript/api.js`` file and adding a method ``API.prototype.send_message``.

 .. literalinclude:: ex/tic30.js
     :language: javascript
     :linenos:

-Next we need to add the location for our chat window.
-Open the file ``public/templates/board.ms`` and add add the following to it in the area marked ``<div class="span4">``
+Next we need to add the HTML markup for that makes up the chat interface on the frontend.
+Open the file ``public/templates/board.ms`` and add add the following to it, in the area marked ``<div class="span4">``

 .. code-block:: html
     :linenos: